Zhang-Henry/INACTIVE/README.md

 ```
 python3 scripts/run_pretraining_encoder.py
 ```
+It may take up more than 10 hours and 15G to pretrain the encoder on a NVIDIA GeForce RTX 3090.
 You can also download pre-trained image encoders on CIFAR10 or STL10 from the following link [data](https://drive.google.com/drive/folders/1acJr1fP2paK6pNq2bL6lzPTccv6nSzX6?usp=sharing) and put them under output folder.
 ## Pretraining backdoor injectors

 The file optimize_filter/run_pretrain.sh is a script used to pre-train a backdoor encoder.